vagos/vagos.github.io/_blog/what-i-use.md

 ---
 layout: post
-title:  "what i use"
+title:  "Software I Use"
-description: "software that I use for various tasks"
+description: "Software that I use for everyday tasks"
 date: 2023-04-19
 ---